Guide to Buying a House in Portugal

 Are there property taxes in Portugal?
 How much are property taxes in Portugal?

-Yes, there are property taxes in Portugal, but they differ in amount in accordance with the specific cases at hand.
-For instance, the biggest tax cost named IMT (Imposto Municipal sobre Transmissoes) might be 10 per cent if the buyer is not a resident.
-On the other hand, IMT might be not-needed if the house bought is cheaper and it serves as the main residence of the buyer.
-The buyer is charged 0.8 per cent of the value of the house for stamp duty.
-Finally, notary and registry costs usually add up to approximately 1 per cent.
+Yes, there are property taxes in Portugal, but they differ in the amount in accordance with the specific cases at hand.
+For instance, the biggest tax cost named IMT (Imposto Municipal sobre Transmissoes) might be 10 percent if the buyer is not a resident.
+On the other hand, IMT might be not-needed if the house bought is cheaper, and it serves as the primary residence of the buyer.
+The buyer is charged 0.8 percent of the value of the house for stamp duty.
+Finally, notary and registry costs usually add up to approximately 1 percent.

 What are the costs of buying a property in Portugal?

 The main cost of buying a property in Portugal is obviously the price of the real estate the buyer is interested in.
-Apart from the amount paid to the seller, there are several tax items which are attached to the main transaction.
-These consist of IMT, stamp duty, notary and land registry costs.
+Apart from the amount paid to the seller, there are several tax items that are attached to the main transaction.
+These consist of IMT, stamp duty, notary, and land registry costs.

 How do I choose the right property?